The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 STS / Co-production

-- ·Bowker, G. C. & Star, S. L. (1999).
-Sorting Things Out.
+Bowker, G., & Star, S. L. (1999).
+Sorting Things Out: Classification and Its Consequences.
 MIT Press.

 LLM Alignment and Epistemic Cost

-- ·Murthy, S. K., Ullman, T., & Hu, J. (2025).
-Alignment reduces language models' conceptual diversity.
-NAACL 2025.
+Murthy, S. K., Ullman, T., & Hu, J. (2025).
+One fish, two fish, but not the whole sea: Alignment reduces language models' conceptual diversity.
+NAACL 2025. https://doi.org/10.18653/v1/2025.naacl-long.561

-- ·Padmakumar, V. & He, H. (2024).
+Padmakumar, V. & He, H. (2024).
 Does writing with language models reduce content diversity?
-ICLR 2024. [arXiv:2309.05196]
+ICLR 2024. arXiv:2309.05196

 Algorithmic Monoculture

-- ·Kleinberg, J. & Raghavan, M. (2021).
+Kleinberg, J. & Raghavan, M. (2021).
 Algorithmic monoculture and social welfare.
-PNAS 118(22).
-DOI: 10.1073/pnas.2018340118
+PNAS, 118(22). https://doi.org/10.1073/pnas.2018340118

 Stochastic Parrots / LLM Cultural Risk

-- ·Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
-On the Dangers of Stochastic Parrots.
-FAccT 2021.
+Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
+On the dangers of stochastic parrots: Can language models be too big?
+FAccT '21, 610–623. https://doi.org/10.1145/3442188.3445922

 AI Auditing

-- ·Fricker, M. (2007).
-Epistemic Injustice.
-Oxford University Press.
+Fricker, M. (2007).
+Epistemic Injustice: Power and the Ethics of Knowing.
+Oxford University Press. https://doi.org/10.1093/acprof:oso/9780198237907.001.0001

-- ·De Sousa Santos, B. (2014).
-Epistemologies of the South.
-Routledge.
+Santos, B. D. S. (2014).
+Epistemologies of the South: Justice Against Epistemicide.
+Routledge. https://doi.org/10.4324/9781315634876

-- ·D'Ignazio, C. & Klein, L. (2020).
+D'Ignazio, C. & Klein, L. (2020).
 Data Feminism.
-MIT Press.
+MIT Press. https://doi.org/10.7551/mitpress/11805.001.0001

-- ·EU AI Act, Articles 14–15 (2024).
+EU AI Act, Articles 14–15 (2024). https://artificialintelligenceact.eu/article/14/